G-Kevin/quotenbulle-enhancer/Readme.md

-# Quotenbulle.de Orbit linkchanger
+# Quotenbulle.de Enhancer

+A chrome extension to add some extra non-exististing functionality to Quotenbulle.de.

-A chrome extension to change the Orbit Exchange URL on Quotenbulle.de if you have an account through another broker (e.g. bet-football) and don't want to change the domain in Bullenrechner all the time.
+Initially this add-on was made to change the Orbit Exchange URL on Quotenbulle.de if you have an account through another broker (e.g. bet-football) and don't want to change the domain in Bullenrechner all the time.

 ## Features

 - on https://\*.quotenbulle.de/tools/rechner/\* pages: checks with a delay of 200ms for links to Orbit Exchange and and changes the link to the configured value (e.g. 'orbitxch.com').
+- on https://\*.quotenbulle.de/tools/kombirechner/\* pages: checks with a delay of 200ms for links to Orbit Exchange and and changes the link to the configured value (e.g. 'orbitxch.com').
 - on https://\*.quotenbulle.de/tools/rechner/\* pages: adds a button to the website for easy copy of all the information to the Wettmanager Excel (worksheet Übersicht)
-- on https://\*.quotenbulle.de/tools/kombirechner/\* pages: checks with a delay of 200ms for links to Orbit Exchange and and changes the link to the configured value (e.g. 'orbitxch.com').
+- on https://\*.quotenbulle.de/tools/kombirechner/\* pages: adds a button to the website for easy copy of all the information to the Wettmanager Excel (worksheet Übersicht)
-- on https://\*.quotenbulle.de/tools/kombirechner/\* pages: changed format of euro values to orbit compatible format
+- on https://\*.quotenbulle.de/tools/kombirechner/\* pages: changed format of euro values to orbit compatible format for easy copy&paste

 ## Installation

 first: configure
-- open config.js and change the configured url to your desires
+- open config.js and change the configured values to your desires

 second: normal chrome debug install